nuuuwan/news_lk3_data/README.md

 President Ranil Wickremesinghe and his Iranian counterpart are scheduled to jointly declare open the Uma Oya Multipurpose Development Project (UOMDP) tomorrow.

-According to Police Spokesperson SSP Nihal Thalduwa, the road from Mattala to Uma Oya is planned to be temporarily closed around 9.30 a.m. and again from noon to 1.30 p.m.
+According to the police media division, the main road from Mattala to Uma Oya is planned to be temporarily closed from 9.45 a.m. to 11 a.m. and again from noon to 1 p.m.

-Meanwhile, the Colombo-Katunayake expressway will remain closed in the afternoon from 2 p.m. to 3 p.m. and at night from 9.30 a.m. to 10.30 p.m.
+Meanwhile, the Colombo-Katunayake expressway will remain closed for a period of one hour from 2 p.m. to 3 p.m. and again after 8.30 p.m.

-In addition, several roads in Colombo including the stretch of Galle Road from the President’s Office (from 6 p.m. to 7 p.m.), the Lotus Roundabout and the NSA roundabout too will be off for vehicular movement tomorrow.
+In addition, several roads in Colombo, including the Orugodawatta, Dematagoda, Borella, D.S.
+Senanayake Mawatha, Horton Place, Green Path, Ananda Coomaraswamy Mawatha, Liberty Junction, St. Anthony’s Road, Galle Road, Galle Face, and Lotus Road too will be off for vehicular movement tomorrow from 2 p.m. to 3 p.m.

-◼️
+...

 [Data](articles/75f43199.json)